System Context

 The target architecture includes:

-- domain-focused independent services,
+- domain-oriented independent services,

 - dedicated execution contexts,